 The Lincolnshire Aviation Heritage Centre was established over 25 years ago on part of the former Royal Air Force East Kirkby.
-Residing within the museum site are a number of
+Residing within the immaculate museum site are a

-historic aircraft, from the iconic taxying Avro Lancaster Just Jane and an example of early Bomber Command operations in the
+number of historic aircraft, from the iconic taxying Avro Lancaster Just

-shape of the Handley Page Hampden (under restoration) to airworthy WWII combat veteran C-47 Dakota Drag ‘em
+taking shape on-site in the shape of the Handley Page Hampden (under restoration) and there's the airworthy WWII combat veteran C-47

 With the restored wartime